 On the way to Lake Tekapo from the South, you pass by Lake Pukaki, which points directly at Mount Cook (the largest mountain in NZ, at 3764m high).
-The rule of thumb is, if you can see it, drive t..
+The rule of thumb is, if you can see it, drive to it..

 The reason we chose to come to Lake Tekapo is because it is part of a UNESCO Dark Sky Reserve –Â an ideal place for looking at the stars.
-One of the most amazing experiences of my life was l..
+One of the most amazing experiences of my life was looking up ..

-Our campground for our stay at Lake Tekapo is at the foot of Mount John, where the University of Canterbury has an observatory – to take advantage of the dark skies. ..
+Our campground for our stay at Lake Tekapo is at the foot of Mount John, where the University of Canterbury has an observatory – to take advantage of the dark skies.
+Crazy water colour!
+Somewhere..

 One of other attractions of Lake Tekapo – apart from the dark skies – is the Church of the Good Shepherd.
 We weren’t sure what it had to commend it – apart from being built in the most incredible..